 Cannery Row, home to the world-renowned Monterey Bay Aquarium, brings friends, families and couples together for great fun and entertainment.
-Sip a variety of Monterey grown wines from one of the Row's tasting rooms, or let your sweet tooth spoil over saltwater taffy and sweets at the many candy, chocolate and ice cream shops.
-Play in the family friendly arcade, enjoy a game of miniature golf or get lost in the Mirror Maze.
-Test your puzzle solving skills in the Exodus Escape Room, where you have 60 minutes to find the clues and crack the code to escape.
+Sip a variety of Monterey County grown wines from one of Cannery Row's tasting rooms or let your sweet tooth take over with a stop at one of the candy, chocolate or ice cream shops offering an assortment of delicious treats.
+Play in the family-friendly arcade at Oscar's Playground, enjoy a game of miniature golf, or get lost in the Mirror Maze.
+You can test your puzzle solving skills at Escape Room 831, where you have 60 minutes to find the clues and crack the code to escape.
+Don't miss Treasure Hunt: The Ride -where curiosity and fun come together.
+A one-of-a-kind theme park ride built exclusively for Cannery Row, Treasure Hunt draws inspiration from the history and legend of Monterey, California.